Take the Following Steps

 Summer Graduation - Doctoral Degree Students:

 Students who complete their degree requirements in summer may apply for summer or fall graduation (degree conferral), but they will only be eligible to participate in Fall Commencement.
-Exceptions for summer doctoral candidates to participate in Spring Commencement will only be made if the student applied for Summer Graduation by April 1 and has completed all degree requirements, including defense and final submission of the dissertation to the Graduate College, prior to the end of classes of the Spring term.
+Exceptions for summer doctoral candidates to participate in Spring Commencement will only be made if the student applied for Summer Graduation by April 1 and has completed all degree requirements, including defense and final submission of the dissertation to the Graduate College, prior to the last week of classes of the Spring term.

 Arrival and Seating